Sailanarmo/Math4610/SoftwareManual/GaussSiedel/gauss.md

 **Language:** C++

-**Description:** Gauss-Seidel is an iterative method to solve the equation Ax = b.
-This is a far more efficient version than jacobi iterative method.
+**Description:** Gauss-Siedel iteration is an iteration matrix meant to attempt to solve Ax = b, it is far more efficient than the Jacobi iteration..

-**Input:**  There is no user input, but the function sol, takes a Matrix A, a vector b, a guess vector x, and the number of iterations desired.
+**Input:**  There are no user inputs for this program, as the program will handle the various arguments passed in the function parameters.

-**Output:** The output is printed to a file with all the solutions.
+**Output:** The solution to Ax = b is printed out to a text file.

 **Example:**